themogulAP/ArchipelagoCM/worlds/commandmission/docs/setup_en.md

 4. Place this lib folder into your Archipelago installation folder.
 Navigate to the /lib folder in this Archipelago installation, and "Export Here".

+5. This should place a folder named "gclib" into the /lib of the Archipelago installation on your device.

-5. Download and install the Dolphin Gamecube/Wii Emulator from the link above, making sure to install the most recent version.
+6. Download and install the Dolphin Gamecube/Wii Emulator from the link above, making sure to install the most recent version.
 Run the emulator at least once to make sure it is working.

-6. Make sure Dolphin's MMU (Memory Management Unit) is disabled / un-checked.
+7. Make sure Dolphin's MMU (Memory Management Unit) is disabled / un-checked.
 This is found under the Options Menu in Dolphin > Configuration > Advanced tab.

-7. Note for Mac users: Due to additional security hardening that Apple added to MacOS, the steps from [here](https://github.com/aldelaro5/dolphin-memory-engine?tab=readme-ov-file#macos-code-signing) relating to Code Signing must be performed.
+8. Note for Mac users: Due to additional security hardening that Apple added to MacOS, the steps from [here](https://github.com/aldelaro5/dolphin-memory-engine?tab=readme-ov-file#macos-code-signing) relating to Code Signing must be performed.
 Not doing so will prevent your Archipelago Client from connecting to the game appropriately.

 ## Create a Config (.yaml) File